A Jacobian Criterion for Artin $v$-stacks: Introduction

 While this story is nice, for many applications one wants to consider moduli spaces like $\Bun_{G}$ and be able to efficiently study their smoothness properties without having to rely on explicit charts.
 Classically, such a formalism already exists.
 For example, to any Artin stack $X \rightarrow \Spec{k}$ for $k$ an algebraically closed field, one can associate to it a tangent complex $T^{*}_{X}$ (Theorem \ref{thm: tangcompl}).
 This is a complex of quasi-coherent sheaves on $X$ concentrated in degrees $[-1,\infty)$.
-The cohomology in degree $0$ encodes the tangent vectors at a point and the cohomology in degree $-1$ encodes the automorphisms at a point, while the higher cohomology encodes information about obstructions to higher order deformations.
-In particular, if one has a $k$-point $x: \Spec{k} \rightarrow X$, such that the cohomology of the pullback $Lx^{*}(T^{*}_{X/k})$ has vanishing cohomology in degrees $\geq 1$, the moduli space $X$ is smooth at $x$ and locally has dimension equal to the Euler characteristic of the complex $Lx^{*}(T^{*}_{X/k})$.
-More specifically, infinitesimally around $x$ the space $X$ should look like the Picard groupoid
+The cohomology in degree $0$ encodes the tangent vectors at a point and the cohomology in degree $-1$ encodes the infinitesimal automorphisms at a point, while the higher cohomology encodes information about obstructions to higher order deformations.
+In particular, if one has a $k$-point $x: \Spec{k} \rightarrow X$, such that the cohomology of the derived pullback $Lx^{*}(T^{*}_{X/k})$ has vanishing cohomology in degrees $\geq 1$, the moduli space $X$ is smooth at $x$ and locally has dimension equal to the Euler characteristic of the complex $Lx^{*}(T^{*}_{X/k})$.
+More specifically, infinitesimally around $x$ the space $X$ looks like the Picard groupoid

-associated to the two term complex $Lx^{*}(T^{*}_{X/k})$ of vector spaces over $k$, where we regard the cohomology groups as affine spaces over $k$.
-If we let $X = \Bun_{G}$ be the moduli space of $G$-bundles over a smooth projective curve $Y/\Spec{k}$ and consider such a point $x$ corresponding to a $G$-torsor $\mathcal{F}_{G}$ over $Y$ then the cohomology of $Lx^{*}(T^{*}_{X/k})$ is described by the cohomology of the complex $\mathcal{F}_{G} \times^{G,Ad} \mathrm{Lie}(G)[1]$ on $Y$ (See Examples \ref{ex: BunGex} and \ref{ex: sections}).
+associated to the two-term complex $Lx^{*}(T^{*}_{X/k})$ of vector spaces over $k$ (See \S \ref{subsec: ReviewofTangentComplex} for what this means), where here we regard the cohomology groups as an affine space over $k$.
+If we let $X = \Bun_{G}$ be the moduli space of $G$-bundles over a smooth projective curve $Y/\Spec{k}$ and consider such a point $x$ corresponding to a $G$-torsor $\mathcal{F}_{G}$ over $Y$ then the cohomology of $Lx^{*}(T^{*}_{X/k})$ is described by the cohomology of the object $\mathcal{F}_{G} \times^{G,\Ad} \mathrm{Lie}(G)[1]$ on $Y$ (See Examples \ref{ex: BunGex} and \ref{ex: sections}).
 We note that, since $Y$ is a curve, the complex has vanishing cohomology in degree $\geq 1$.
 Hence, the deformations are always unobstructed and infinitesimally it looks like

-and from this we can see that $\Bun_{G}$ is smooth of dimension $\dim(G)(1 - g)$, where $g$ is the genus of $Y$.
+and from this we can see that $\Bun_{G}$ is smooth of dimension $\dim(G)(g - 1)$, where $g$ is the genus of $Y$.

 The main aim of this note is to develop a formalism that would allow similar arguments to work for spaces occurring in the Fargues-Scholze geometric Langlands program.
 To get at this, let us consider a different way of understanding the previous argument more in line with the type of analysis used in Theorem \ref{thm: jacobiancriterion}.
 In particular, recall that $\Bun_{G}$ can be written as the moduli space of sections $[Y/G] \rightarrow Y$, where $[Y/G]$ is the classifying stack of $G$ over $Y$.
 Given a section $s: Y \rightarrow [Y/G]$ corresponding to a $G$-bundle $\mathcal{F}_{G}$ on $Y$, we can compute that the pullback of the tangent complex $T^{*}_{[Y/G]/Y}$ is isomorphic to the complex of vector bundles $\mathcal{F}_{G} \times^{G,Ad} \mathrm{Lie}(G)[1]$, and, as seen above, the cohomology of this complex controls the deformation theory of $\Bun_{G}$ around the point corresponding to $s$, in perfect analogy to Theorem \ref{thm: jacobiancriterion}.